 In contrast, ‘to close’ and ‘to open’ are regular verbs.

 Alternatively, in the phrases ‘to be closed’ and ‘to be open’, the words ‘closed’ and ‘open’ are adjectives.

 Good pronunciation is important to differentiate between them.

 Learn these word partnerships with the verbs ‘to do’ and ‘to make’.
 There are some general guide rules, but exceptions too 😉

 Suggestion: invent sentences using these collocations and have them checked.

 Learn (or remind yourself) about the differences between some English words and their Spanish ‘falsos amigos’.
 Perhaps the term “estranged cousins” is more accurate!

-A popular British event, celebrated on 5th November and sometimes the nearest weekend to the actual night of the fifth.
-Fireworks, a bonfire and hot food.
+A popular British event, celebrated on 5th November or the nearest weekend to the fifth of the month.
+It includes fireworks, a bonfire and food.